2lian/dynamixel_hotplug_ros2_python/README.md

 # Simple Dynamixel Motor Ros2 package using Pyhton, Hotplug capable

 This repo provides python libraries and ros2 nodes to control several dynamixels on several u2d2 interfaces with hotplug capabilities (motor can be (dis)connected at runtime).
-Commands supported are anglular commands with a deltatime specifying the time the motor will take to reach the targeted angle.
+Commands supported are angular commands with a deltatime specifying the time the motor will take to reach the targeted angle.

 - `multi_controller.py`: Custom python library to control multiple dynamixels connected to the same serial port